SwissLife-OSS/squadron-docs/docs/azure-cloud-setup.md

 only for the time of the test run.
 So costs should stay very low.

 Squadron uses a service principal with secret to authenticate against the management api.
-To use an azure based resource you first need to create a principle and configure it for squadron.
+To use an azure based resource you first need to create a principal and configure it for squadron.

 1. Create a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)